scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography-part-5.md

 This piece is a look at where we have been and where we are heading as a society from a computing perspective.
 This article is a companion to parts 1-5 of "Reflections on the Home Computer Golden Age".

+## Flashback Musings

+This game got me thinking about my own place in the universe, and who I wanted to be.
+To a large extent, in civilized living at least,  society tends to mold mold people into different parts that society benefits from.
+I'm not sure how successful I am at making my own way on the peripheral of life, I guess it depends on what your understanding of success is.
+For me it was about discovering the true meaning and origins behind all life.
+As I was growing up, charting my own course was always in the back of my mind.
+Who I was, I hadn't figured that out yet, but I knew I wanted to try and figure it out instead of letting the world tell me who I was.
+My entire life, it seems, I have been on a self-educated quest for identity.

 ## This is Now

 ### Custom built Computers